 Modern dating in the USA is heavily shaped by apps, texting, and fast-moving digital communication.
 That creates one major problem: many people spend too much time in chat without really knowing whether there is attraction, comfort, or emotional compatibility.

 Video solves part of that problem.
-It gives people a chance to see expressions, hear tone, and understand energy much more clearly than text ever can.
+It gives people a chance to see expressions, hear tone, notice timing, and understand energy much more clearly than text ever can.
 In other words, it makes the interaction feel more human.

 One of the biggest frustrations in app-based dating is getting stuck in endless texting.
 Conversations may seem promising, but they often stay vague, repetitive, or emotionally flat when they never move into a more direct form of communication.